-Any income from the sale of products from your project animal.
-(Milk or offspring)
+Any income from the sale of products from your project animal. (wool, offspring, milk, etc...)

 Date Description Income \$ Total Miscellaneous Income \$

 Show Ring Record

 Record the date and name of any shows attended, placing out of the number of entries in the class, and any premium money earned.